 7. Museo de la Ciudad – Buenos Aires, Argentina

 Buenos Aires is incredible.
 A cultural hub, where the contrast between Boca and Palermo or Recoleta already illustrate the city’s complex, distinct and idiosyncratic nature.
 Buenos Aires’ fading decadence sets the tone of a city that no-longer takes itself too seriously.
 With its emergence from a violent dictatorship to a catastrophic financial crash, it shouldn’t be any surprise that this city knows how to be alternative and thrive in adverse circumstances.
-Once you have been totally seduced by the Argentine capital, take a walk around el Museo de la Ciudad, a nostalgic collection of everyday objects and their evolution over the decades that paint a tangible and human picture of Buenos Aires in recent decades.
+Once you have been totally seduced by the Argentine capital, take a walk around el Museo de la Ciudad.
+It shows a nostalgic collection of everyday objects and their evolution over the decades.
+This paints a tangible and human picture of Buenos Aires in recent decades.

 8. District 6 Museum – Cape Town, South Africa

 If you want to learn about the system of institutionalised racial segregation, you can and should visit the Apartheid Museum in Johannesburg.
-In Cape Town though, for something a bit more grassroots, which is why it’s on this list, you can visit District 6.
+In Cape Town though, for something a bit more grassroots, you can visit District 6.
 The district used to be multicultural and home to a diverse and vibrant community that co-existed harmoniously before its residents were segregated and displaced under Apartheid.
 More than just an archive, the museum’s goal is to bring people together, re-creating the strong, open-minded and supportive community that was destroyed.

 9 – The Mummification Museum – Luxor, Egypt